Psychtoolbox-3/psychtoolbox-3.github.com/docs/DownloadPsychtoolbox.md

 use of an installed svn command-line client via setting downloadmethod to
 -1.
 This is the old way of doing things, in case the improved method via
 [SVNKit](SVNKit) should not work for some reason.

+The optional parameter 'tryNonInteractiveSetup' if provided as 1 (true), will
+try a setup without user interaction, not asking users for input in certain
+situations, but assuming an answer that keeps the setup progressing.
+Note that
+this is not guaranteed to work in all cases, and may end in data loss, e.g.,
+overwriting an old and potentially user-modified Psychtoolbox installation.
+This non-interactice setup mode is highly experimental, not well tested, not
+supported in case of any trouble!

 INSTALLATION INSTRUCTIONS: The Wiki contains much more up to date